echo-brain/echo-brain.github.io/_posts/2025-02-13-fourthwall-reviews-quick-start.md

 3. Click inside the box to select the code snippet, then copy it.

-## Step 2: Access Your Fourthwall Theme Editor
+## Step 2: Access Your Fourthwall shop Theme Editor

 1. Log in to your Fourthwall shop admin.
 2. In the side menu, click on Site design.